Paintings by Ellen Hosafros

 Kevin Hears the Mother Ship

-“Kevin Hears the Mother Ship” by Ellen Hosafros is a metaphorical painting depicting humanity's quest to prove God's existence.
-Using feline figures to represent humans, the painting explores various paths, including traditional religion, atheism, and agnostic theism.
-The artwork illustrates different approaches to enlightenment and the conflict of choosing a path, as shown through the character "Kevin."...
+“Kevin Hears the Mother Ship” by Ellen Hosafros is a metaphorical painting depicting humanity's quest to connect with God.
+The painting explores various paths, including traditional religion, atheism, and agnostic theism.
+The artwork illustrates different approaches to enlightenment and self-awareness, and the inner conflict of choosing a path, as shown through the character "Kevin" who gazes outward from the bottom of the painting....

 Living Time Forward and Backward